-- A. Pelephone currently operates communications networks using three main technologies: - The 4G LTE technology is based on GSM standards.
+- A. Pelephone currently operates communications networks using three main technologies: - LTE 4G technology is based on GSM standards.
 The advantages of this technology are larger data communication capacity and faster download rates than with the 3G technologies.
-All the terminal devices that support this technology also support the 3G technologies and the transition between the technologies is seamless. - 2.
-UMTS/HSPA, a digital technology based on the GSM standard.
+All the terminal devices that support this technology also support the 3G technologies and the transition between the technologies is seamless. - UMTS/HSPA, a digital technology based on the GSM (3G) standard.
 This technology is globally widespread, and enables subscriber identification and services to be provided through a SIM card, which can be moved from one handset to another.
-The advantage of this technology, inter alia, is that it supports download speeds of up to 42 Mbps and upload speeds of up to 5.7 Mbps.
-This communication network is Pelephone's primary network. - 3.
-CDMA digital technology.
-This technology is less prevalent worldwide than UMTS/HSPA and subscriber identification is via identification details burned onto the subscriber's terminal equipment rather than by means of a SIM card.
+This technology supports download speeds of up to 42 Mbps and upload speeds of up to 5.7 Mbps. - 3.
+CDMA technology.
+CDMA digital technology, which is less widespread than UMTS/HSPA and in which subscriber identification is by the identification of details burned onto his terminal equipment rather than by means of a SIM card.
 To date, this network serves a limited number of subscribers who seldom use the network.
-Since the UMTS/HSAP network was launched, Pelephone is working to transfer existing subscribers from CDMA to UMTS/HSPA, offering them to upgrade their handsets to the new network.
-Pelephone is not expanding its investments in this network beyond the needs of current maintenance. - B. As at the date of publication of this report, the infrastructures for Pelephone's networks are mainly based on two switch farms, which are connected to more than 2,250 sites.
+Pelephone is making efforts to move its existing subscribers from the CDMA network to the UMTS/HSPA network and is not expanding its investments in this network, other than what is required for ongoing maintenance. - B. As at the date of publication of this report, the infrastructures for Pelephone's networks are mainly based on two switch farms, which are connected to more than 2,280 sites.